Intercession of the Theotokos: Tradition

 Icon, showing a broad protective cloak.
 Mid 17th century, Ukraine.

 According to Eastern Orthodox Sacred Tradition, the apparition of Mary the Theotokos occurred during the 10th century at the Blachernae church in Constantinople (modern-day Istanbul) where several of her relics (her robe, her veil, and part of her belt) were kept.
 On Sunday, October 1 at four in the morning, St. Andrew the Blessed Fool-for-Christ, who was a Slav by birth, saw the dome of the church open and the Virgin Mary enter, moving in the air above him, glowing and surrounded by angels and saints.
 She knelt and prayed with tears for all faithful Christians in the world.
 The Virgin Mary asked Her Son, Jesus Christ, to accept the prayers of all the people entreating Him and looking for Her protection.
 Once Her prayer was completed, She walked to the altar and continued to pray.
 Afterwards, She spread Her veil over all the people in the church as a protection.

 St. Andrew turned to his disciple, St. Epiphanius, who was standing near him, and asked, "Do you see, brother, the Holy Theotokos, praying for all the world?"
 Epiphanius answered, "Yes, Holy Father, I see it and am amazed!"

 According to the Primary Chronicle of St. Nestor the Chronicler, the inhabitants of Constantinople called upon the intercession of the Mother of God to protect them from an attack by a large Rus' army (Rus' was still pagan at the time).
 According to Nestor, the feast celebrates the destruction of this fleet sometime in the ninth century; according to some other legend, however, the outcome was the adoption of Christianity by the whole host (led by Askold).

-Veneration of the Intercession (Pokrov) in Rus' (and consequently Belarus, Russia, and Ukraine) dates back to the 12th century.
+Veneration of the Intercession (Pokrov) of Mary in Rus' (and consequently Belarus, Russia, and Ukraine) dates back to the 12th century.